Progress Report on the Accessibility Plan

 • Specialized headsets for personal use are provided to employees who need hearing accommodation.

-4. Communications other than ICT
+4. Communications other than information and communication technologies

 The CDC is dedicated to ensuring all internal and external communications are accessible based on the Canada.ca Content Style Guide